FRINXio/fm-workflows/README.md

 # fm-workflows

 ## Usage
 Make sure FRINX-machine is running, navigate to `cd /fm-workflows` and execute `./startup.sh`.
 Imported workflows and tasks will appear in FRINX-Machine UI, right after importing finishes.
+To work with workflows, the docker container with sample-topology is launched with startup.
+To turn off the docker container, use the command `./teardown.sh`.

 Note:
 If you use FRINX-machine v1.1 please issue the command